its4l3x/its4l3x/README.md

 I'm a Programmer for TypeScript, JavaScript and C#.
 Mainly Backend Applications I'm also Project Leader of Cloud Infrastructure especially for Azure Infrastructure.

+Additionally i'm doing a lot of Light and Sound for Partys & more.
-I am also doing a lot of Freelancing.
-If you are interessted, please hit me Up!
+I'm also doing Freelancing.
+So if you are interessted- hit me up!